selinadeng/ethereum-lab2/README.md

 Lab2PartA.doc or Lab2PartA.pdf.**

 ## Part B. Truffle deployment and interaction with an ERC20 Token 10 Points

-Before beginning this part, take some time and study the ERC20 token contract here: <Link to PartB/MyAdvancedToken.sol> .
+[Before beginning this part, take some time and study the ERC20 token contract here.](../../blob/master/Lab2PartB/MyAdvancedToken.sol)

 Look over each method and read the documentation.
 The documentation is meant to be instructional and is aimed at helping you to complete this part.
 Within each method, there is code that will help you interact with the deployed contract from within the truffle console.

 You will deploy this contract using the same steps that you used in Lab 1.
 You need to revisit those instructions.
 Be sure to configure Ganache by